nf-core/fastquorum/docs/usage.md

 ```

 The `read_structure` must be the same for all FASTQs from the same sample.
+Please see the [fgbio documentation](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures) for detailed information on read structure syntax and formatting.

 ### Full samplesheet

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
-The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 4 columns to match those defined in the table below.
+The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first four columns to match those defined in the table below.

 A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
 This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.